EmpereurPirate/empereur-pirate.github.io/README.md

 Experimental Problematic #1 :

-- How to background a fullscreen video while surfing on several internet tabs with an Helix RC5 Jailbroken device with no ads at all and no illegal ++ tweak ?
+- How to background for free a fullscreen video while surfing on several internet tabs with an Helix RC5 Jailbroken device with no ads at all and no illegal ++ tweak ?

 -> Solved.